sukanyabag/sukanyabag/index.md

 - 👩 Pronouns: She/Her

-- 🤔 I’m looking for help with Flutter and Java!
+- 🤔 I’m looking for help with Flutter and REACT JS!

 - 🤣 Fun fact: I find AI-s more interesting than Humans.😁</p>